FAQs About Veterans Services

 - Review information about tuition and fees.

-- Once your certification is sent to the Department of Veterans Affairs (VA), a confirmation will be sent to your Harper email.
+- Once your certification is sent out to the VA for processing, a confirmation will be sent to your Harper email.

 - It can take the VA’s St. Louis Regional Office up to 30 days to process the current certification information.
 Processing length may vary during peak times.